wayneworkman/ssh-pki-setup/README.md

 - `cd ssh-pki-setup`

+3. Modify hosts.csv as needed.

+- Use your favorite text editor, or vi:
+- `vi hosts.csv`

-3. Run the setup script:
+4. Run the setup script:

 - `./setup.sh`

+5. Try it out.

+- `ssh <alias>`
+- Examples:
+- `ssh fog-server`
+- `ssh 10.0.0.1`

 ## What is this for?